DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/dateSerializationFormat.md

 ---
 ---
 ##### shortDescription
 Specifies the date value serialization format.
-Use it only if you do not specify the [value](/api-reference/10%20UI%20Components/dxDateBox/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/#value') at design time.
+Use it only if you do not specify [value](/api-reference/10%20UI%20Components/dxDateBox/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/#value') at design time.

 ---
 Without a value, the UI component cannot detect the format.
 In this case, specify the **dateSerializationFormat** property (`"yyyy-MM-dd"` - "2017-03-06").